petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/best-practices-for-using-fragment-configurations.md

 # Best Practices for Using Fragment Configurations

-When you are creating page fragments for your site with your own [configurations](./adding-configuration-options-to-fragments.md), it's your responsibility to safely and effectively use them in their HTML presentation.
+When you are creating page fragments for your site with your own [configurations](./adding-configuration-options-to-fragments.md), it's your responsibility to use them in their HTML presentation safely and effectively.
 Here are some techniques that you can use to make your fragments more effective and robust.

 * [Escape Configuration Text Values](#escape-configuration-text-values)
 * [Use Lists for Repeated HTML Elements](#use-lists-for-repeated-html-elements)